 Today I am off on another of my weekend trips, I am not flying this time so having just finished my Friday dialysis session I am having a sandwich in a hospital café for lunch.
 I am travelling to Brussels, in Belgium, on the Eurostar train through the Channel Tunnel.
 All morning people have been warning me of chaos this weekend on Eurostar but the problem is actually with the Eurotunnel which is the vehicle carrying service.
 From the hospital I crossed over the road to get a bus in to Wrecsam bus station where I got another bus to Chester railway station.
 I then caught a Virgin West Coast train to London Euston.

 The train out of Chester was packed full on what was the hottest day of the year so far, and to make things worse the air conditioning had failed in two carriages and was failing in a third.
 People had refused to move for me to get to the wheelchair space so I was in the vestibule between carriages until beyond Crewe when the guard made her rounds.
 She insisted people made space and began moving luggage.
-On arrival in London Euston I made my own way along the Euston Road to St Pancras for the Eurostar to Brussels, details of that journey can be found here.
+On arrival in London Euston I made my own way along the Euston Road to St Pancras for the Eurostar to Brussels.

 On arrival in Brussels I headed off from the railway station in the direction that I thought my hotel was but after about 20 minutes of not finding it I returned to the railway station to get a taxi.
 The taxi driver told me he would have to charge €10 because it was only around the corner, he then gave me directions and I didn’t take the taxi.
 The main exit to the railway station was the opposite side of the tracks to what I had assumed and I had been looking in entirely the wrong place!
-The hotel Mercure Brussels Centre Midi was only about 450 metres from the station and my detailed review can be found here.
+The hotel Mercure Brussels Centre Midi was only about 450 metres from the station.

 On the Saturday morning I had a bit of a wander around the area of my hotel before going to the railway station taxi rank and getting a taxi to the Grand Place, this cost about €10.
 The taxi dropped me a short distance from Grand Place and directed me to find it, you can’t actually see the square until you enter it from one of the six lanes leading to it.
 It is a large rectangle surrounded by tall buildings of four or five storeys that are beautifully decorated.